 The bottom line?

 Supporting your digestive system with digestive enzymes and looking after the health of your gut is a powerful tool in your quest for healthy ageing, internally and externally, and is likely to eradicate any thoughts of nips and tucks!
-I’ve been taking plant-based Digestive Enzyme tablets for the best part of 30 years, and it’s probably one of the reasons people are always complimenting me on how good my skin is.
+I’ve been taking plant-based Digestive Enzymes tablets for the best part of 30 years, and it’s probably one of the reasons people often compliment me on how good my skin is.
 Give them a try yourself here.
 Take one just before meals: